 Us: Eight bachelor's degrees, two master's degrees.

-Our parents: One middle school, three high school, five bachelor's, one master's and one PhD.
+Our parents: One middle school, one high school, one some college, four bachelor's, two master's and one PhD.

-The majority use a car as their primary form of transportation, but three get around by public transit or bicycle.
+Seven use a car as their primary form of transportation.
+Three get around by public transit.